‘This time everyone is on the menu’

 Reviews [click links to read more]:

-Inexplicably, Critters Attack! is due to be shown at the London FrightFest in August.
+Inexplicably, Critters Attack! was shown at the London FrightFest in August 2019.
 Cripes, why?
 Critters Attack! isn’t even decent Syfy channel material, let alone worthy of a film festival date.
 It’s obviously aimed firmly at kids.
 Kids at home.

 The finale is poorly lit (a common problem with many recent movies) presumably to cover up the lacklustre special effects.
 Even the welcome presence of Dee Wallace can’t obviate the blandness.
 It’s hardly spoiler worthy to say that badly-played bagpipes save the day.
 Comedy bagpipes scenes are obviously hilarious, after all.